alteryx/ayx-developer-sdk/docs/references/ayx-plugin-cli.md

 #### \--omit-ui

-Do not build any UI artifacts for the plugins in the workspace.
+Don't build any UI artifacts for the plugins in the workspace.

-- If a plugin does not have any UI artifacts, nothing will happen.
+- If a plugin doesn't have any UI artifacts, nothing happens.
-- If a plugin has UI artifacts but it was never built, nothing will happen.
+- If a plugin has UI artifacts, but it was never built, nothing happens.
-- If a plugin has UI artifacts that was previously built, the previous build result will be packaged.
+- If a plugin has UI artifacts and was previously built, the previous build result is packaged.

 ## install-yxi